SonamTenzin1/SS2025_SWS202_02230300/practicals/OSINT_report.md

 ![alt text](<../assets/Screenshot 2025-03-16 234115.png>)

 ![alt text](<../assets/Screenshot (42).png>)
 This is one of the RSTA directory that has been found in the website.
+MinIO stores data as objects in a flat address space, ensuring high scalability and efficiency.
+It supports erasure coding for data protection, encryption for security, and multi-tenancy for large-scale deployments.
+MinIO is API-driven and integrates seamlessly with Kubernetes and various cloud storage frameworks.
+MinIO Console is for administration tasks like Identity and Access Management, Metrics and Log Monitoring, or Server Configuration

 ![alt text](<../assets/Screenshot (44).png>)
 This is the admin web page of the website.